//----------------------------//

 This RGB+Alpha component creates a color texture of muted grays and an alpha channel whose contours are something like a lunar surface that has smooth areas pocked with craters and faceted ridgelines.

 'Roughness' controls the overall fractal dimension.
-'Frequency' abides to the standard frequency options settings.
+'Frequency' abides to the standard

 A Fractal facets terrain with a base frequency of 5km in Voyager DF mode